leandromagol/app-adonis-docker/README.md

 ## How to run

-Adicione as crednecias do S3 amazon no seu .env
+Copie o .env.example e adicione as crednecias do S3 amazon no seu .env

 Rode `docker-compose up --build`